 Why I Chose Hop-On Hop-Off Travel to Explore South-East Asia

 One travel blogger’s confessions about why a hop-on hop-off tour makes for the most valuable travel experience.
 Tasha of Backpackers Wanderlust Stray’d with us on the Mekong Pass and told us what she really thinks…

 The Best Places to Celebrate Songkran in South East Asia

 In many countries, New Year is celebrated with fireworks but in Southeast Asia it’s celebrated with… water!
 We’re not talking about a splash here and there, but three whole days of the biggest outdoor water fights in the world!
 Locals and backpackers alike take to the streets armed with water pistols for Thai New Year […]

 Gemma Daniel, originally from Wales in the UK, quit her job to travel for a year and a half.
-She spent 4 months travelling around Asia on the Lot Pass and even celebrated her 26th birthday on the Stray bus in Bai Xep!
+She spent 4 months travelling around Asia on a Stray Tour and even celebrated her 26th birthday on the Stray bus in Bai Xep!
 She’s planning to keep travelling around the world but we managed to […]

 “The Bangkok night heaved with the pumping noise of 90’s dance music, the oppressive heat caused my cheap cotton shirt to stick to my un-climatised body.
 My eyes danced back and forth from the overstimulation of crowds, bright neon lights, banging trance, young English men chanting and swilling cheap beer.
 Here I was on Soi […]

 Top Tips for Having an Epic Time at the Full Moon Party